 The ASA is unlikely to expect specific information about how fees are calculated to accompany every guide price, because in complex areas this would not be practical.
 However, such information (and how to access it) should be clear to consumers.
 It is unlikely to be acceptable to only include the information in the terms and conditions.
 The following suggestions are likely to be considered acceptable.

-• Websites could also include a prominent statement at the top of the listing page directing consumers to a page clearly explaining applicable fees (underneath is unlikely to be suitable, unless no scrolling would be required to reach it for any visitor)
+• Websites could also include a prominent statement at the top of the listing page directing consumers to a page clearly explaining applicable fees (a statement at the foot of the page is unlikely to be suitable, unless no scrolling would be required to reach it).

-• In catalogues, the top/bottom/side of every listings page could have a clearly-visible statement such as “for details of what fees may apply to your listing, please look at pg 94”
+• In catalogues, the top, bottom or side of every listings page could have a clearly visible statement such as “for details of what fees may apply to your listing, please look at page 94”

-This information should set out clearly what fees apply in what circumstances – for instance, it should be clear to whom the fee applies, and if the fee amount/percentage depends on the hammer price it should be clear how it will be calculated.
+This information should clearly set out what fees apply in each circumstance.
+For instance, the information should make clear to whom the fee applies.
+If the fee amount (or percentage) depends on the hammer price, it should be clear how it will be calculated.

-The information provided should be sufficient for customers to calculate the fees they will be required to pay on an assumed hammer price.
+The information provided should allow customers to calculate the fees payable by them on an assumed hammer price.

 What about fees subsequently levied by vendors?

-The ASA and CAP are aware that in some instances, particularly in relation to property auctions, the vendors and their solicitors may disclose details of additional fees (such as the requirement for the seller to pay the vendor’s legal fees) at very short notice before an auction.
-It is understood that such changes are outside the control of the advertiser.
-The ASA is likely to consider it acceptable for auction houses dealing with lots where this is more common to include a statement in a suitably-prominent location about the potential for such additions and to direct prospective customers to check the special conditions for individual lots before bidding.
+The ASA and CAP are aware that, in some instances, particularly at property auctions, the sellers, or their solicitors, may disclose additional fees to the buyer (i.e. the requirement to pay the seller’s legal fees) at short notice before an auction.
+It is understood that such changes are outside the advertiser’s control.
+It is likely to be acceptable for auction houses dealing with lots where this is common to include a statement, in a suitably prominent location, noting the potential for such additional fees.
+This statement should direct prospective customers to check the special conditions for individual lots before bidding.
 For online catalogues, the ASA is likely to expect advertisers to take all reasonable steps to amend their advertising to include any additional fees.